 Rule 25-22.082, Florida Administrative Code, (Bid Rule) requires investor-owned utilities to issue a request for proposals (RFP) for each proposed generating unit subject to a need determination under Section 403.519, Florida Statutes.
-On May 26, 2006, Florida Power & Light Company (FPL) filed a petition for exemption from the Bid Rule's requirement to issue an RFP for its proposed supercritical pulverized coal generating plant.
+On May 26, 2006, Florida Power & Light Company (FPL) filed a petition for exemption from the Bid Rule's requirement to issue an RFP for its proposed supercritical pulverized coal generating unit.
+According to FPL's most recent Ten-Year Site Plan, the expected in-service date for this unit is June 1, 2012.